lilynoel/T3A2-A/README.md

 In the context of this application, users will be categorized into "Admin user", "Guest users" and "Members".

 #### Admin user
-The goal of an admin user is to update available products and quantities.
+The goal of an admin user is to update available products and quantities and to process orders.

 - As an admin user, its important that I can post, edit, delete and view my listings and that no one else can access those features on my product listings beyond viewing and ordering.
 <br>